 Coasting downhill in N (Neutral) or with the vehicle turned off is dangerous.
-The brakes will have to do all the work of slowing down the vehicle and could become too hot.
+The brakes will have (Continued)

+to do all the work of slowing down the vehicle and could become too hot.
 Hot brakes may not be able to slow the vehicle enough to maintain speed and control.
 You could crash.
 Always have the vehicle running and in gear (preferably LOW range) when going downhill.
 This will allow the electric drive unit to assist in slowing and maintaining speed.

-- Stay in your own lane.
-Do not swing wide or cut across the center of the road.
-Drive at speeds that let you stay in your own lane. - Top of hills: Be alert something could be in your lane (stalled car, accident).

-Pay attention to special road signs (falling rocks area, winding roads, long grades, passing or no-passing zones) and take appropriate action.
+- Drive at speeds to keep the vehicle in its own lane.
+Do not swing wide or cross the center line. - Be alert on top of hills.
+Something could be in your lane (e.g., stalled car, accident). - Pay attention to special road signs (e.g., falling rocks area, winding roads, long grades, passing or no-passing zones) and take appropriate action.